Genomics-with-Anthony/Genomics-with-Anthony/README.md

-- 👋 Hi, I’m @Genomics-with-Anthony.
+- 👋 Hi, I’m Anthony.
 I have Master Degree from Sweden in Molecular Biology & Bioinformatics
 - 👀 I’m interested in coding, cycling and cooking and eating food of different cultures.
 - 🌱 I’m currently learning Genomic Data Science Specialization from John Hopkins Institute on Coursera.
 - 💞️ I’m looking to collaborate on Genomic Data Analysis projects